 Running safety with your dog

-There are a few things to consider before grabbing the lead and getting your trainers on, but we have put together some advice to help you go running safely with your pet.
+So, we’ve put together some advice to help you go running safely with your dog…

 Things to consider before going running with your dog